thma/CommutativeMonoid/README.md

 We could rephrase this property as *"There exists at least one pair of arguments for which `(⊕)` is not commutative"*.

-QuickCheck does not ships with a mechanism for *existential quantification*.
+QuickCheck does not come with a mechanism for *existential quantification*.
 But as is has `forAll` that is *universal quantification*.
 So we can build our own tool for existential quantification
 [based on a discussion on Stackoverflow](https://stackoverflow.com/questions/42764847/is-there-a-there-exists-quantifier-in-quickcheck).